-The Cary Council is dedicated to advancing early stage research at UT Southwestern, in partnership with Southwestern Medical Foundation.
+The Cary Council is dedicated to advancing early-stage research at UT Southwestern, in partnership with Southwestern Medical Foundation.
 Through engaging programming, they are catalyzing a new generation of community leaders and working to raise awareness of the important cause of academic medicine, research, and medical education in our community.

 Our Inspiration